What Does Asana Mean? The English Meaning & Definition Of This Yoga Sanskrit Term Revealed

 The history of the word asana

-Patanjali's 8 Limbs of Yoga has been adapted over the years with the word asana taking on a new, broader meaning.
+Asana first appeared in Patanjali's 8 Limbs of Yoga.
+Since the time of its writing, the word asana has taken on a new, broader meaning.

 Benefits of practicing yoga asanas